 Director noted that Hospital doctors always remind the nursing and security staff at the FPU that the abuse of patients (including verbal abuse) is unacceptable.
 He also stated that during the past few years no disciplinary procedure has been initiated against staff due to poor treatment of patients.
-Former nurses (staff without the secondary medical school degree), who often ill-treated patients, no longer work with them.
+Former nurses (staff without the secondary medical school degree), who were the most common perpetrators of ill-treatment of patients, no longer work with them.
 Serious conflicts among patients are reportedly extremely rare.
-However, during the first visit, in an interview with the Director and based on the summary review of the documentation on the female acute ward, two such cases have been encountered: in the first case, a patient at the FPU attacked another patient (attempted suffocation), which was followed by his isolation with special bars within the room (the patient committed suicide, more detail in section 2.9).
+However, in an interview with the Director and based on the summary review of the documentation on the female acute ward, two such cases have been encountered: in the first case, a patient at the FPU attacked another patient (attempted suffocation), which was followed by his isolation with special bars within the room (the patient committed suicide, more detail in section 2.9).
 In the second case a patient on the female acute ward had been tied several times for violent behaviour towards another patient.